adam-dalbello/Data-Visualisation-Designs/README.md

 <br>
 <br>
 ## Example 4
 The output data set represents cohorted marketing channel churn rates (from 0 to 1).
-Specifically, a rate of users who did not make a transaction a 2nd day within the first 30.4375 (365.25/12) days following a 1st transaction.
+Specifically, a rate of users who did not make a transaction a 2nd day within the first 30.4375 (365.25/12; 0.25 accounting for leap years) days following a 1st transaction.
 So, for instance, 74% (0.74) of users registered in M1 through the Affiliate channel did not make another transaction within the first 30.4375 days following their 1st transaction.
 ```r
 churn <- data %>%
   arrange(player_id, activity_date) %>%